probonopd/TSC/INSTALL.md

     $ make package

 This will pack the game with the CPack generators that you chose in the CMake command line.
-If you didn't choose any, or if you wish to pack with a different generator you can instead run one of the following commands:

-    $ cpack -G "ZIP"
-    $ cpack -G "7Z"
-    $ cpack -G "IFW"
-    $ cpack -G "NSIS"

 [1]: http://cmake.org
 [2]: http://mxe.cc